-Honor 7A, Honor 7C vs Redmi 5, Redmi 5A: Specifications and features comparison
+Honor 7C, Honor 7A vs Xiaomi Redmi 5, Redmi 5A: Specs comparison

 Honor 7A, Honor 7C – new affordable phones with dual rear cameras – have been launched in India.
-Priced starting at Rs 8,999, the phones compete with Xiaomi’s Redmi 5 and Redmi 5A, which is the third bestselling smartphone globally in March, according to Counterpoint.
+Priced starting at Rs 8,999, the phones compete with Xiaomi’s Redmi 5 and Redmi 5A, which was the third bestselling smartphone globally in March, according to Counterpoint.
 Honor 7A and Honor 7C ship with features like Face Unlock, Full View display, dual rear camera setup, and more.
 The price goes up to Rs 11,999 for 4GB RAM+64GB storage variant of Honor 7C.
 Honor 7A will be exclusively available on Flipkart, while Honor 7C is Amazon exclusive in India.

 In terms of specifications, Honor 7C has a bigger 5.99-inch screen, compared to 5.7-inch on the Honor 7A.
 Honor 7C is powered by the Snapdragon 450 SoC, same as the Redmi 5.
 Honor 7A, on the other hand, packs the Qualcomm Snapdragon 430 processor.
 The rest of the specifications and features of the two Honor phones are the same.
 Let us take a look at how Honor 7A, Honor 7C fare against Xiaomi’s Redmi 5 and Redmi 5A.